-The following information applies to Flash SSDs, F20 PCIe Accelerator Card, F40 PCIe Accelerator Card, and F5100 Flash Storage Array, and F80 PCIe Accelerator Card.
+The following information applies to Flash SSDs, F20 PCIe Accelerator Card, F40 PCIe Accelerator Card, F5100 Flash Storage Array, and F80 PCIe Accelerator Card.

 Review the following general comments when using ZFS with Flash storage:

 Consider using LUNs or low latency disks that are managed by a controller with persistent memory, if available, for the ZIL (ZFS intent log).
 This option can be considerably more cost effective than using flash for low latency commits.
 The size of the log devices must only be large enough to hold 10 seconds of maximum write throughput.
 Examples would include a storage array based LUN, or a disk connected to an HBA with a battery protected write cache.

 If no such device is available, segment a separate pool of flash devices for use as log devices in a ZFS storage pool.

 The F40, F20, and F80 Flash Accelerator cards contain and export 4 independent flash modules to the OS.
 The F5100 contains up to 80 independent flash modules.
 Each flash module appear to the operating system as a single device.
 SSDs are viewed as a single device by the OS.
 Flash devices may be used as ZFS log devices to reduce commit latency, particularly if used in an NFS server.
 For example, a single flash module of a flash device used as a ZFS log device can reduce latency of single lightly threaded operations by 10x.
 More flash devices can be striped together to achieve higher throughput for large amounts of synchronous operations.